i3ef0xh4ck/cool-system/guides/users/login.md

 1. You have access to the internet.
 1. You have a laptop with Viscosity VPN software installed.
+1. You have imported the "CISA COOL" Viscosity connection bundle that was sent to you via email.
 1. You have a PIV (Personal Identity Verification) card.
 1. You know the PIN to unlock your PIV.